 It's important to keep in mind that driver fatigue isn't limited to long-distance drivers.
 Anyone can experience drowsiness while behind the wheel, especially if you've been working long hours, perform shift work or physically demanding tasks, or are impacted by sleep apnea.

 Contrary to public belief, tricks to keep yourself awake like smoking, turning up the radio, and opening the window are not really lasting cures for drowsiness.
-While these activities may make you feel more awake for a few moments, they're not going to help you maintain an ongoing level of alertness, and may actually lead to distracted driving.
+While these passive activities may make you feel more awake for a few moments, they're not going to help you maintain an ongoing level of alertness as your body becomes accustomed to them.

 Receiving driver safety training can help you to develop strategies to improve your driving habits, both on and off the job.